Established: April 24, 2007

 A. Representative Board

 A.1.
-The Representative Board shall serve as the functional body of the USS responsible for the passage of legislation and resolutions reflecting student opinion.
+The Representative Board shall serve as a functional body of the USS responsible for the passage of internal legislation and resolutions reflecting student opinion.

 A.2.
 Shall be the final decision-making body of the USS.